 Let us now examine the interaction between scientific cosmology and Christian faith.
-What is being proposed, for instance, when we speak of the fine tuning of the universe may be an invitation to return to an examination of the religious concept of the creation of the universe by God against the background of modern cosmologies.
+Cosmologists propose, for instance, that there is a fine tuning of the universe, the so-called anthropic principle.
+This may be an invitation to return to an examination of the religious concept of the creation of the universe by God against the background of modern cosmologies.
 The inability to provide thus far a strictly scientific explanation to what is a strictly scientific problem, the fine tuning, may be an invitation to think that the explanation lies in a teleological consideration.
 It is important here to emphasis the word "invitation", so as to preserve the epistemological independence of the various disciplines.
 One is perfectly free to accept the invitation or not.
 One can stay firmly put within one's own discipline and continue to seek the answer there, uncontaminated by possible solutions arising elsewhere.
-But it seems to me that the invitation is a very real one and well-founded; it, therefore, also seems to me that it requires serious reasons to reject it.
+But the invitation may be justly considered to be a very real one and well-founded; it, therefore, would require serious reasons to reject it.
 Those serious reasons must confront the long history of religious thought that there is a person at the source of the existence of the universe and that said person had a purpose or a design in "creating" the universe, a design which included, perhaps even centered upon, our existence.

 One of the most productive areas of research in modern cosmology is the application of quantum mechanics to an analysis of the origins and very earliest stages of the universe.
-It is important to note that our observational knowledge of the origins and early stages of the universe is very limited, we might say nonexistent.
+It is important to note that our observational knowledge of these early stages of the universe is very limited.
 But we can argue back quite rigorously to the physical conditions which characterized those stages by applying physics and mathematics to what we observe in the universe today.
-Amidst the myriads of such observational data there are three principal observations which emerge and which allow us to reconstruct the early universe: (1) from the measurements of distant galaxies and clusters of galaxies we know that the universe is expanding with very precise conditions; (2) from the measurement of the abundances of helium, lithium, deuterium and other light elements, we know that much of that material had to be created under extremely high temperature and density conditions in the early universe; (3) from a measurement of the current temperature of the universe, the so-called cosmic background radiation, we can establish the temperature conditions of the early universe.
-When we combine all of this and other observations we can determine the age of the universe, its approximate mass and its mean density.11
+Amidst the myriads of such observational data there are three principal observations which emerge and which allow us to reconstruct the early universe: (1) from the measurements of distant galaxies and clusters of galaxies we know that the universe is expanding with very precise conditions; (2) from the measurement of the abundances of helium, lithium, deuterium and other light elements, we know that much of that material had to be created under extremely high temperature and density conditions in the early universe; (3) from a measurement of the current temperature of the universe, of the so-called cosmic background radiation, we can establish the temperature conditions of the early universe.
+When we combine all of this and other observations we can determine the age of the universe, its approximate mass and its mean density.